-The zoning administrator may refer any application for development on a lot with steep slopes to the Zoning Board of Adjustment.
+When an application involves development on steep slopes or ridgetops, the zoning administrator may refer such application to the PC for steep slope review.
 For the purposes of these regulations, steep slopes will be defined as a slope of 20% or greater.
-The Zoning administrator will provide anyone who asks a slope angle map of any parcel in Peru. (see the Peru Online Zoning Resources Page item #ZZZZ for contact information).
+The Zoning administrator will provide anyone who asks a slope angle map of any parcel in Peru. (see the Peru Online Zoning Resources Page item #20 for contact information).